theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 While gathering resources, receiving gifts, or harvesting crops, there are a number of instances where the player will collect various items.
 When collecting these items, a notification will pop up in the bottom left corner of the screen.
 It will indicate the item collected and the count for that item.

-In the upper left corner sits the player tracker, showcasing the player's stamina bar, time manipulation bar, and any buffs currently active for the player.
-The stamina bar will drop when consuming stamina (i.e. cutting down a tree, gathering ore from a stone, etc.), and will increase when consuming food or tonics as well as restore at the end of the night.
-The time manipulation bar will decrease when implementing the time manipulation feature of the grandfather clock.
-This will also restore at the end of every day.
-The player will be able to have up to three buffs active at one time.
-Each buff has a time duration, which will also be seen below the specific buff.
+In the upper left corner sits the player tracker, showcasing the player's stamina bar, remaining Chimes, and any buffs currently active for the player.
+The stamina bar drops when consuming stamina (i.e. cutting down a tree, gathering ore from a stone, etc.) and increases when consuming food or tonics, as well as restoring through sleep.
+The Chime display decreases whenever the player uses Advance, Preserve, or Synchronize and refreshes at the beginning of a new day according to the rules of the time manipulation system.
+Contextual Chime interactions identify which category is available before the player commits the resource.
+The player may have up to three buffs active at one time, with each buff displaying its remaining duration.

 ### Pause Wheel